Clemson-Software-Engineering/spotify-mini-player/README.md

 This is an Open Source Project, feel free to add to it!

 Description: Extension for Spotify that provides a compact and intuitive on-screen widget for Spotify functionality.
+Mission Statement:
+  This project is to make the

 Initial Language: JavaScript (using Electron)